chrisprice-cmyk/network_rail_retail_hub_d360/README.md

-# Q Branch | Industries - IDO Template
+# Q Branch | Industries - xDO Template

-This is the master template that all new IDO masters should start from.
+This is the master template that all new xDO masters should start from.
 It contains a number of best practice and reusable scripts that will help in getting you up to speed with Migrating your IDO master onto an [Automated Build process](https://docs.google.com/presentation/d/1HPtzrf2yQBJeM_iCkfRWizuT-wqlTivY0WbLCl_3SzE/edit?usp=sharing).

 # Branching Strategy